PhilipSada/sms-digital-challenge/README.md

 ## Setting up the server side
 ### Step One (Create a .env file)
-Inside the root directory in the server folder, please create a .env file at the root directory and copy and paste the following code
+Inside the root directory in the server folder, please create a .env file and copy and paste the following code

 DB_HOST="localhost"
 DB_DATABASE="YOUR DATABASE NAME"